finos/spring-bot/demos/demo-bot/README.md

 You will need to provide settings for the `application.yml` file according to your own environment.

-This will act as Bootstrap bot code.
+This will act as Bootstrap Bot code.